 Currently, the fortress has been restored (the restoration began in 1930).

 On the approach to the island, a cloud caught up with us, the wind died down.
-We were worried that we would have to moor in the rain, and the rest of the route, a couple of miles, went under the engine.
+We were worried that we would have to moor in the rain, and the rest of the route, a couple of miles, passed under the engine.
 As a result, our yacht came last, when the other members of the "mini-expedition" had already bought up and were fully ready for dinner.
 However, first of all we explored the island.

 The next day we were pleased with a good tailwind.